top of page

 Annual Retreat

 Before starting the new Nia year, the 7th and 8th grade Nia girls attend an annual retreat together focused on strengthening their self-esteem, sisterhood, and problem-solving skills.
 After attending the retreat, the girls tend to have a stronger bond with one another, in addition to stronger self-esteem, having accomplished tasks together they never viewed as possible.
-They come back from the retreat stronger, and ready to start the new Nia year with a bang!
+They come back from the retreat stronger and ready to start the new Nia year with a bang!

 Rites of Passage Ceremony

 The program culminates with a rites of passage ceremony, symbolizing the girls moving to new levels of maturity, as purposeful, confident, and motivated young women.
 Prior to the ceremony, each girl must complete a series of eight tasks, each representing one of the Nia principles.
 Tasks include research, presentations, and interviews enabling the girls to learn about and connect with a variety of African Americans in their families, communities, and career interests.
-Upon completion of the program, each girl will be armored with a set of tools to be well prepared for her future.
+Upon completion of the program, each girl is armored with a set of tools to be well prepared for her future.

 Programs for Nia Parents